StuartRiffle/ragtag-tiger/README.md

 - indexes documents inside of archive files and email attachments
 - uses syntax-aware chunking for source code
 - consolidates multiple RAG responses using a "moderator" LLM that writes the final output
-- supports pseudo-interactive chat from the command line, switchable chat/query response modes
+- supports pseudo-interactive chat from the command line, with switchable chat/query response modes

 # Setup
 The steps are the same as other Python programs.